Dog Breeder Licensing Requirements by State

 Montana

-MTNo statewide threshold; local rules vary (some cities require kennel licenses fo...
+MTNo statewide threshold; local governments may require kennel licenses for multip...

 Nebraska

-NE31+ dogs sold per year, 4+ breeding dogs owned, or 4+ litters per year
+NE4+ breeding dogs owned, 31+ dogs sold per year, or 4+ litters per year

 Nevada